-Address allocation via DHCP (Recommended configuration / Initial (default) setting)
+Address assignment by DHCP -Recommended configuration - (Default setting)

 Address assignment via DHCP is the easiest configuration method for the PABX system and at the clients (PCs).

 You can configure a LAN client in the network such that it automatically receives its IP address from a DHCP server from the PABX system on startup.
 In this case, you do not have to enter an IP address or subnetwork mask in the configuration of the LAN client.